Cycling across southern Italy - from Puglia to the Amalfi Coast & Sorrento - BRPS

 Day 6 Through the Mountains of the Cilento National Park down to the coast at Palinuro

-Today a great route will bring you, through the heart of the Cilento National Park, in the shadow of Mt.
+Today a beautiful downhill ride will bring you to Padula, a nice medieval town, but above all famous for its ‘Certosa’, the largest monastery in Italy.
+Those who wish can therefore pay a visit to the nearby Certosa – definitely worth it.
+From Padula a great route will then bring you, through the heart of the Cilento National Park, in the shadow of Mt.
 Cervati, the highest peak of the area, all the way down to the coast at Palinuro.
 First we follow a nice flattish route through the Vallo di Diano, then we head into the Cilento National Park, passing the nice village of Sanza.
 From here we continue along a beautiful quiet route to the small village of Rofrano.
 From here you slowly cycle down through a nice countryside of rolling hills, olive groves and vineyards.
 In front of you you’ll have the towering silhouette of Mt.
 Bulgheris.
 An optional detour can bring you around the steep cliffs of Monte Bulgheria, towards the beautifully located village of San Giovanni a Piro.
 Once you arrive in the village, lying directly underneath the steepest cliff, the hardest part of the day is behind you.
 Indeed, from here on you will enjoy an exhilarating descent towards the coast at Marina di Camerota – an ideal spot for a cup of coffee or a cappuccino in the delightful little village square – and then continue along the beautiful coastal road to Capo Palinuro.
 This promontory, named after one of the helmsmen of the mythical hero Aeneas, is one of the most famous spots in the Cilento National Park.
 Its unique topography made up of dazzlingly high rock cliffs full of sea grottos, amongst which is the wonderful ‘Grotta Azzurra’, makes for a wonderful sight.
 You cycle through the little village of Palinuro and then wind down to the tiny port, where you settle in your beautiful hotel right on the beach.
 If you feel like it can make a short boat tour of the cape, visiting the caves, or just go for a nice swim.

 Distance : 77 km. – optional extra loops possible